(This page printed from UtahRails.net, Copyright 2000-2011 Don Strack)

 September 1899

-RGW to lay third rail over the narrow gauge Utah Central from Salt Lake City to the cement plant in Parleys Canyon, and will use a standard gauge locomotive to "shuttle" cars from the plant to Salt Lake City.
+Rio Grande Western Railway was to lay third rail over the narrow gauge Utah Central line from Salt Lake City to the cement plant in Parleys Canyon, and would use a standard gauge locomotive to "shuttle" cars from the plant to Salt Lake City.
 (Salt Lake Daily Tribune, September 3, 1899; September 19, 1899)

 September 9, 1946